ueberdosis/blog/content/blog/26/post.md

 But!
 Fortunately, we are back on track.
 We will move to our new office in April.
 It's just one floor above, and it still looks the same but has a small roof terrace.
 And even the delayed projects are running again.

-## 😭 If that wasn’t enough, there is another sad news.
+## If that wasn’t enough, there is another sad news

 Carin, our first employee at überdosis, has left us in February to pursue her passion as a foreign language correspondent.
-Since 2015, the very beginning of überdosis, Carin has been our Swiss Army Knife in Office Management.
+Since 2015, the very beginning of überdosis, Carin has been our Swiss Army Knife in office management.
 She developed a hell of a lot of processes with us, many of them are the backbone of our success today.

 Carin, you are and always will be in our hearts as our first employee.
 You started this crazy journey of überdosis with us, and it was more than a pleasure to have had you on board.
 We are so thankful for everything you have done for us, your trust, your loyalty, your honesty, and very especially your patience with us.